zanderdk/Minecraft-writeup/README.md

 |:--:|
 | <b>They are marked blue as we actually control the content, so they can be considered in use but not important to us. </b>|

 So as we also can confirm by gdb we now have `__free_hook` at our disposal in the `mem[0]`.
-And if you recale we can replace one block and have not used that function yet.
+And if you recale we can replace one block and have still not used that function.

 ![gdb output 9](imgs/gdb_out9.png)

 Now from here it a easy win we just replace the content of the `__free_hook` with `system`.
-You might ask who who where do we get system from??
+You might ask where do we get system from??
 This is the top of the decompilation:

 ``` c